kintone/js-sdk/packages/create-plugin/README.md

 ?
 Input your home page url for Japanese (Optional)
 ?
 Input your home page url for Chinese (Optional)
 ?
 Does your plugin support mobile views?
 Yes
 ?
-Does your plugin need a config page?
+Do you use @kintone/plugin-uploader?
 Yes
 :
 :
 :